Fresh dairy products

 The Milk Separation Process

-For at-home cream separation, you’ll use a smaller centrifuge known as a cream separator.
+You'll use a smaller centrifuge known as a cream separator for at-home cream separation.
 Both electric and hand-operated cream separators are available for the home and mini-farm market.
 These devices spin the milk, causing the milk to separate into cream and skim milk.
 The two separate streams are diverted to different spouts for collection.

 The Importance of Using Fresh, Warm Milk for Separation

 Milk straight from the cow is as fresh as it gets and prime for separation.
 The structure of milk changes as it cools or is agitated.
-For example, if you store raw milk in the refrigerator for several days before separation, water molecules will have bound to fat globules, making centrifugal separation less effective.
+For example, suppose you store raw milk in the refrigerator for several days before separation.
+In that case, water molecules will have bound to fat globules, making centrifugal separation less effective.
 Heating the milk to 120 to 145 degrees F can reverse this process to some extent, allowing the hand-held or electric cream separator to separate globular milk fat from the skim milk.

 Are you ready to get back to basics?
 Order a metal cream separator today!